lewmoore/Raindrops/README.md

 * Add raindrops function that takes 3 and returns 'Pling'
 * Add raindrops function that takes 6 and returns 'Pling'
 * Refactor duplicated code to evaluate against modulo of 3 rather than individual numbers
+* Add functionality for Raindrops function evaluate 5 to Pling